BIERMAN Robert Maximillian

 He was born in Amsterdam in 1921.
 While living through the German occupation of the Second World War, he drew chalk cartoons, depicting the Nazis on the sidewalks of Amsterdam: a courageous act when you consider Bierman was half-Jewish.
 After the war he worked for several Dutch publications.

-Mr. Bierman immigrated to Canada with his wife in December, 1950.
-He worked at various jobs — mill worker, draftsman and sold freelance cartoons.
-In 1956 (1954?) he sent a cartoon to the Victoria Daily Times depicting the installation of the world’s tallest totem pole in Beacon Hill Park.
+He immigrated to Canada with his wife in December, 1950 and worked at various jobs — mill worker, draftsman and sold freelance cartoons.
+In 1954 he sent a cartoon to the Victoria Daily Times depicting the installation of the world’s tallest totem pole in Beacon Hill Park.
 Within one week the editor sent him a note offering him a regular spot.
-[An alternative account] In 1962, the great journalist Bruce Hutchison hired him as the full-time cartoonist for the Victoria Daily Times.

 Following a strike at the paper in 1973 and various jobs, Bierman returned to government employment in 1974 but continued to do freelance cartooning.

 In 1978, a statement by the province’s human resources minister Bill Vander Zalm inspired a cartoon that became famous as the first cartoon in Canada ever to be the subject of a libel suit.
 Vander Zalm said young people should be cut off welfare, adding that aboriginal youth should leave the city and return to their reserves.
 Thinking the statement cruel and dismissive, Mr. Bierman drew a cartoon depicting the minister leering as he deliberately snaps the wings from five helpless flies.
 The cartoon was published in the Victoria Times.